Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1344-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-> This repository is for those looking for answers to the LinkedIn assessment quiz questions or willing to help others by contributing to the tests.
-Or possibly you would like to create your first pull request and be added as a contributor.
-Whatever is your goal - you are always welcome here!
-Feel free to use [online grammar checker](https://www.grammarly.com/) when you contribute!
+>:warning:DISCLAIMER: The owners of this repository are not liable for any illegal usage of the content provided in this repository.
+The content is provided for informational and educational purposes only, and any actions taken by users of this repository are the responsibility of the user.
+By accessing this repository, you agree to hold the owners harmless from any claims, damages, or expenses arising from the use of the information provided.

 #### [ [Go to see the last contributor](https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes/blob/main/README.md) ]

 #### PLEASE 🙏

-Add explanation (`or reference link`) to your answers.
-That will help anyone to better learn concepts they might not have a great understanding about.
+Always add explanation (`or reference link`) to your answers.Use [online grammar checker](https://www.grammarly.com/).
+That would help anyone to better learn new concepts!

 #### Announcement 🎉: